koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 # Notions of security

-## Security Against Fuzzing: FEC Non-Malleability
+## FEC-ATK: Security Against Fuzzing

 Informally, a scheme is secure against fuzzing if it is hard for an adversary to thwart it's successful decoding by flipping bits.
 The number of bit flips is chosen as the resource limited to the adversary.
 This restriction on fuzzer capability is necessary because if all information is erased from the message, recovering the message would obviously be impossible.
 This model is also justified by real-world application as it captures the scenario of a radio transmitter in a shared medium (e.g. wifi) whose goal it is to overwhelm the communications channel with noise.
 It appears likely that drastically reducing the transmission rate of the radio channel would be relatively easy for the adversary, while further decreases in transmission rate would be asymptotic (i.e. there are diminishing returns).
 Whether this model captures reality needs to be empirically established, but this is out of scope for this paper.